ElizaEngland/SWEN225-Project/README.md

 ##### Load level
-To load a level, use the Menu bar at the top of the GUI to choose load which level to load.
+To load a level, use the Menu bar at the top of the GUI to choose which level to load.

 ##### Save level
 To save a level, use the Menu bar at the top of the GUI to choose where to save the level.
 The filename will automatically be saved with the .json extension.